CBorowski-dev/docs-operaton-org/content/user-guide/dmn-engine/feel/type-handling.md

 ### Spin Types

-* `org.camunda.spin.json.SpinJsonNode`
+* `org.operaton.spin.json.SpinJsonNode`
-* `org.camunda.spin.xml.SpinXmlElement`
+* `org.operaton.spin.xml.SpinXmlElement`

-For more information about the Camunda Spin integration, please see the documentation about [FEEL Engine Spin Integration].
+For more information about the Operaton Spin integration, please see the documentation about [FEEL Engine Spin Integration].

 ## Return Types